 We include with the replacement parts that we sell to our customers documentation certifying that each part complies with applicable regulatory requirements and meets applicable standards of airworthiness established by the FAA or the equivalent regulatory agencies in other countries.
 In addition, our repair and overhaul operations are subject to certification pursuant to regulations established by the FAA.
 Specific regulations vary from country to country, although compliance with FAA requirements generally satisfies regulatory requirements in other countries.
 The revocation or suspension of any of our material authorizations or approvals would have an adverse effect on our business, financial condition and results of operations.
-New and more stringent government regulations, if adopted and enacted, could have an adverse effect on our business, financial condition and results of operations.
+New and more stringent our business, financial condition and results of operations.

-The retirement of commercial aircraft that use JT8D aircraft engines could reduce our revenues
+The retirement of commercial aircraft that use $\ensuremath{\mathsf{JT8D}}$ aircraft engines could reduce our revenues